Andlie94/Cartastrophe-JSFW/README.md

 # 🛍️ Cartastrophe – Oops, I Bought It Again

-Cartastrophe is a modern e-commerce demo app built with **Next.js, React, TypeScript, and Tailwind CSS**.
+Cartastrophe is a modern e-commerce demo app built with Next.js, React, TypeScript, and Tailwind CSS.
 It allows users to browse products, add them to a cart, and go through a full checkout flow.

+The app is deployed here: **Cartastrophe on Netlify**

 ---

-The app is deployed here: [Cartastrophe on Netlify](https://cartastrophe.netlify.app/)

----

 ## ✨ Features
+- Browse products, click to view details, and add them to the cart.
+- Search products by keyword and filter based on price.
 - Checkout form with full validation (email, name, address, postal code, etc.).
 - Option to save customer info for next time (via localStorage).
 - Order summary with items, quantity controls, remove button, and live totals.